 Our Ligera doesn’t have anything to do with mobs and such, on the contrary!
 If anything, they borrowed the name as a homage to the literature that’s inspired both the decor, the occasional art exhibition and Ligera’s Monday movie nights.

 Ligera is a very welcoming space, a point of reference for both residents and loyal customers.
-Grab a beer or one of the most popular after-dinner liqueurs in the bar room, and you’ll see lots of posters and books about movies and the local crime stories that are typical of the Poliziesco genre; then head downstairs to see some of the most exciting and top-quality alternative rock/punk rock shows in town.
+Grab a beer or one of the most popular after-dinner liqueurs in the bar room, and you’ll see lots of posters and books about movies and the local crime stories that are typical of the Poliziesco genre; then head downstairs to see some of the most exciting and top-quality alternative rock/punk rock shows in town: now with seats and social distancing!

 My friends and I will always have a soft spot for this venue and the awesome people who run it.
 Ligera feels like home and we’re proud to call it that, really.